GiovanniBordiga/TOP-OPT-Plates/README.md

 ## How to start using the code
 Basically you just need to run one of the two main files ([main_compliance.m](main_compliance.m) or [main_eigenfrequncies.m](main_eigenfrequncies.m)) and see what happens :smile:.

+As you can see, in the main files there are several parameters to set as you want, such as plate dimensions, material properties, volume contraint as well as the type of finite element to use in the computation.

 Obviously you can modify the code as you want.
 For example, if you'd like to change the problem to be solved, just set the `problemId` in the main file to match a value of the available cases defined in the [Problem](+FEM/Problem.m) class.
 And if you want to start to get your hands dirty with the code, you can create your own cases in this class, so that you can solve whatever problem you like :sunglasses:.

 ## Future development